halide/Halide/README.md

 #### Building Halide and LLVM on Windows

-These instructions assume you have MSVC 2015.
+Acquire MSVC 2015 Update 3 or newer.
+Earlier versions may work but are not part of our tests.
 MSBuild and cmake should also be in your path.
-We assume Halide is checked out under C:/Code/Halide, and llvm (and clang) is checked out under C:/Code/llvm.
+The instructions below assume Halide is checked out under C:/Code/Halide, and llvm (and clang) is checked out under C:/Code/llvm.

     % mkdir C:\Code\llvm-build
     % cd C:\Code\llvm-build